nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 It's intriguing that the algorithm doesn't just fail, but accomplishes its goal as a result of failing to compute a value.
 If only math tests were like that!

+---

-I plan to write a follow-up post to this one where I implement the algorithm in Python.
-Along the way, you can expect to learn about the programming conditions known as exceptions and how they can be used to write what might be the most intuitive implementation of the algorithm.
-Stay tuned and if you want to look ahead, see [the source code](https://github.com/nathanielbd/HPS-crypto).
+*For part two of this series on Lenstra's algorithm, see [the next post](https://nathanielbd.github.io/posts/python-exceptions-thru-lenstras-algo/) for how Python exceptions can be used to write what might be the most intuitive implementation of the algorithm.*

 # Anticipated questions

-Why do we expect adding a point to itself repeatedly eventually become the point at infinity?
+Why do we expect adding a point to itself repeatedly eventually become the point at infinity from dividing by zero?
-- When you have a group with finitely many elements like we do with elliptic curves modulo a number, then computing the multiples of an element by repeatedly adding it to itself will generate new points in the group, including the identity element.
+- You should learn about [Lagrange's theorem](https://en.wikipedia.org/wiki/Lagrange%27s_theorem_(group_theory)) for more details than I will discuss here.
+When you have a group with finitely many elements like we do with elliptic curves modulo a number, then computing the multiples of an element by repeatedly adding it to itself will generate new points in the group, including the identity element.
 If you add one more multiple to the identity element, then we will be back where we started.
 Thus, mathematicians call the set of elements generated by doing this a cyclic subgroup of the original group.
 We expect this to happen because of the point's inclusion in a cyclic subgroup:

 $$H = \\{ \dots \mathcal{O}, P, 2P, \dots \mathcal{O}, \dots \\}$$

 Who made this wonderful algorithm?
 - Hendrik Lenstra, a Dutch mathematician.
-Three of his brothers are also mathematicians, and he actually was the one who [once used ellipctic curves to fill the void in M. C. Escher's *Print Gallery*](https://im-possible.info/english/articles/escher_printgallery/).
+Three of his brothers are also mathematicians, and he actually was the one who [once used elliptic curves to fill the void in M. C. Escher's *Print Gallery*](https://im-possible.info/english/articles/escher_printgallery/).

 | ![](https://tse2.mm.bing.net/th?id=OIP.TzI1bE7iA1tXwlvveHtdOgAAAA&pid=Api) |
 |:--:|